hootsuite/atlantis/README.md

 2. The AWS credentials file located at `~/.aws/credentials`
 3. Instance profile credentials if Atlantis is running on an EC2 instance

+#### Assume Role
-One additional feature of Atlantis is the ability to use the AWS Security Token Service (STS) to assume a role (specified by the `--aws-assume-role-arn` flag) and **dynamically name the session** with the GitHub username of whoever is running `atlantis apply`.
+One additional feature of Atlantis is the ability to use the AWS Security Token Service (STS) to assume a role and **dynamically name the session** with the GitHub username of whoever commented `atlantis apply`.
+This is used at Hootsuite so AWS API actions can be correlated with a specific user.
-To take advantage of this feature, simply set the `--aws-assume-role-arn` flag.
+To take advantage of this feature, simply set the `--aws-assume-role-arn` flag to the role to be assumed: `arn:aws:iam::ACCOUNT_ID:role/ROLE_NAME`.

+If you're using Terraform's [built-in support](https://www.terraform.io/docs/providers/aws/#assume-role) for assume role then there is no need to set this flag unless you also want your sessions to take the name of the GitHub user.

 ## Environments